joebuschmann/SproutTests/README.md

 # Sprout Tests

 This .NET solution validates the behavior of the Sprout Social web app at https://app.sproutsocial.com/login using Specflow and Selenium.
 To run the tests, update the credentials in App.config, build the solution, and run with your favorite NUnit test runner.
+Alternatively, you can run runtests.bat which will open the NUnit GUI and execute the tests.

 The Gherkin scenarios are in the SproutApp.feature file and describe three scenarios for sending tweets.